 - Linear Regressions;

-- Test Your Own Broadband Connection Speed;
+- Test Your Own Broadband Connection Speed; and,

 - Bad characters in HTML in MS FrontPage.

 On UNIX-like systems there are a number of different types of 'file' that can exist.
 One of these is the 'named pipe' or FIFO (First In: First Out).
 As you can see from the screenshot on the right, they are zero-length and have permissions just like any file or directory.